Los Angeles DUI Lawyer Near Me

 - You caused injury or death to someone else

 If you are convicted of a DUI in Los Angeles, you will face a combination of criminal and administrative penalties.
+Contact our experienced Los Angeles DUI attorneys near you to help you fight your DUI charge.

 Administrative DUI Penalties in Los Angeles